-Carter G. Woodson was born in 1875 in New Canton, Virginia.
-One of the first African Americans to receive a doctorate from Harvard, Woodson dedicated his career to the field of African-American history and lobbied extensively to establish Black History Month as a nationwide institution.
+Born in 1875 in New Canton, Virginia, Carter G. Woodson was the second African American to receive a doctorate from Harvard, after W.E.B.
+Du Bois.
+Known as the "Father of Black History," Woodson dedicated his career to the field of African-American history and lobbied extensively to establish Black History Month as a nationwide institution.
 He also wrote many historical works, including the 1933 book The Mis-Education of the Negro.
-He died in 1950.
+He died in Washington, D.C., in 1950.

 Woodson lobbied schools and organizations to participate in a special program to encourage the study of African-American history, which began in February 1926 with Negro History Week.
 The program was later expanded and renamed Black History Month.
 (Woodson had chosen February for the initial weeklong celebration to honor the birth months of abolitionist Frederick Douglass and President Abraham Lincoln.)